ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 LeafInfo = [
     internal_hash: bstr,
-    internal_data: bstr,
+    internal_data: bstr
-    sign_protected: empty_or_serialized_map
 ]
 ~~~

 ## Receipt Verification

-Given the TS parameters, a signed envelope, and a Receipt for it,
+Given a signed envelope and a Receipt for it,
 the following steps must be followed to verify this Receipt.

+1. Decode the protected header of the Receipt and look-up the TS parameters using the service_id field.

-1. Verify that the Receipt Content structure is well-formed, as described in {{ReceiptContents}}.
+2. Verify that the Receipt Content structure is well-formed, as described in {{ReceiptContents}}.

-2. Construct a `Countersign_structure` as described in {{cose_sign1_countersign}}, using `sign_protected` from the `leaf_info` field of the receipt contents.
+3. Construct a `Countersign_structure` as described in {{cose_sign1_countersign}}, using the protected header of the Receipt as `sign_protected`.

-3. Compute `LeafBytes` as the bytestring concatenation of the internal hash, the hash of internal data, and the hash of the CBOR-encoding of `Countersign_structure`, using the CBOR encoding described in {{deterministic-cbor}}.
+4. Compute `LeafBytes` as the bytestring concatenation of the internal hash, the hash of internal data, and the hash of the CBOR-encoding of `Countersign_structure`, using the CBOR encoding described in {{deterministic-cbor}}.

         LeafBytes := internal_hash || HASH(internal_data) || HASH(cbor(Countersign_structure))

-4. Compute the leaf digest.
+5. Compute the leaf digest.

         LeafHash := HASH(LeafBytes)

-5. Compute the root hash from the leaf hash and the Merkle proof using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}):
+6. Compute the root hash from the leaf hash and the Merkle proof using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}):

         root := recompute_root(LeafHash, inclusion_proof)

-6. Verify the certificate chain established by the node certificate embedded in the receipt and the fixed service certificate in the TS parameters (see {{parameters}}) using the Issued At time from `sign_protected` to verify the validity periods of the certificates.
+7. Verify the certificate chain established by the node certificate embedded in the receipt and the fixed service certificate in the TS parameters (see {{parameters}}) using the Issued At time from the protected header of the Receipt to verify the validity periods of the certificates.
 The chain MUST enable the use of the public key in the receipt certificate for signature verification with the Signature Algorithm of the TS parameters.

-7. Verify that `signature` is a valid signature value of the root hash, using the public key of the receipt certificate and the Signature Algorithm of the TS parameters.
+8. Verify that `signature` is a valid signature value of the root hash, using the public key of the receipt certificate and the Signature Algorithm of the TS parameters.

 The Verifier SHOULD apply additional checks before accepting the countersigned envelope as valid, based on its protected headers and payload.